alexeymorgunov/unixshellcourse/Exercises1.md

 4. Produce a tab separated file with these columns: transcriptID, exon_number, exon_length.
 5. Which exon is the longest?

 ---
+### Exercises - PDB

+1. Extract the protein sequence from the PDB file.
+2. Chech if the sequence from ATOM instances matches the one in SEQRES.

+---
 ### License